US approves TPS for Venezuelans for 18 months

 The ultimate goal, he said, is for there to be a democratic way out of the current Venezuelan crisis.

-In the announcement, the government of Biden He stressed that this benefit is exclusive only for people already present in the United States.
+In the announcement, the Biden government stressed that this benefit is exclusive only for people already present in the United States.

-“If someone arrives tomorrow, March 9 or any other day after, they do not qualify,” warned the authorities.
+“If someone arrives tomorrow, March 9 or any other day after, they do not qualify,” the authorities warned.

-Read what’s more: Joe Biden to repeal rules limiting access to abortion and its financing
+Read also: Joe Biden to repeal rules limiting access to abortion and its financing

 Profits